 Piet Mondrian.
-Victory boogie woogie, (1942-44) in varied publications and exhibitions
+Victory boogie woogie (1942-44) in publications, exhibitions

 R.J.
 Preece (ADP)